softplus/random/Mozcast_ESP32_Display/README.md

-# Displays Mozcast weather on a ESP32 board
+# Displays MozCast weather on a ESP32 board

 Arduino C++ code.
 Apache 2 license.
+Uses [MozCast](https://moz.com/mozcast) data.
+This is Moz's unique interpretation of how Google's search results change.
+YMMV.
+This is just for fun.

 ## Requirements